 As requested by the European Commission, Member States and other stakeholders, the Agency decided to produce a ‘Prototype’ regulation for the ‘open’ and ‘specific’ categories by the end of the summer 2016.
 This ‘Prototype’ regulation proposes actual rules providing the necessary clarity, notably on what are the responsibilities of the Member States and what is the flexibility offered to them.
 It has been called ‘Prototype’ to reflect the fact that they should help preparing the formal rulemaking process that will follow.
 The ‘Prototype’ regulation is supplemented by an Explanatory Note that provides the rational and background for the text.
 Indeed, the intention is to publish this ‘Prototype’ regulation and gather feedback which will be used to develop the necessary Notice of Proposed Amendments later this year.

-Feedback from stakeholders is welcome using the dedicated mailbox UASPrototypeRule [at] easa [dot] europa [dot] eu.
+Feedback from stakeholders is welcome using the dedicated mailbox UASPrototypeRule [at] easa [dot] europa [dot] eu by mid October.
 Considering the high interest of this topic, a large number of reactions is expected, and therefore EASA will not provide individual answers.
 However, all comments will be taken in due consideration during the development of the rulemaking task.
 Feedback will also be received through dedicated workshops.

 The rulemaking process of the related task RMT.0230 will follow, starting with the publication of its Terms of Reference (September 2016).